MicrosoftDocs/cpp-docs/docs/cppcx/casting-c-cx.md

 ## dynamic_cast

 Use **`dynamic_cast`** when you cast an object (more specifically, a hat **^**) to a more derived type, you expect either that the target object might sometimes be **`nullptr`** or that the cast might fail, and you want to handle that condition as a regular code path instead of an exception.
-For example, in the **Blank App (Universal Windows)** project template, the `OnLaunched` method in app.xamp.cpp uses **`dynamic_cast`** to test whether the app window has content.
+For example, in the **Blank App (Universal Windows)** project template, the `OnLaunched` method in app.xaml.cpp uses **`dynamic_cast`** to test whether the app window has content.
 It's not an error if it doesn’t have content; it is an expected condition. `Windows::Current::Content` is a `Windows::UI::XAML::UIElement` and the conversion is to a `Windows::UI.XAML::Controls::Frame`, which is a more derived type in the inheritance hierarchy.

 ```cpp
 void App::OnLaunched(Windows::ApplicationModel::Activation::LaunchActivatedEventArgs^ args)